Your browser is out of date!

 • Vacuum Insulated Panels – Where the substantially greater thickness of new rigid insulation is problematic, the alternative of Vacuum Insulated Panels may be appropriate.
 This technology provides greater insulation values in considerably less thickness, but since panels cannot be cut, may not be suitable on small or irregular areas.

 • Green Roofs – In addition to reduction of heat gain & heat island effect, Green Roofs absorb rain, reducing runoff to NYC’s sewer system.
-However, some maintenance is required, so this should be weighed against the advantages.
+Proposals for green roofs may be part of a stormwater management strategy and must be reviewed by NYCHA.

 • Blue Roofs – This type of roof retains water to reduce runoff.
 Unfortunately, this roof type is most appropriate at new buildings which can be designed to sustain the greater structural loads imposed.